Oil slides below $41 as U.S. inventory rise revives glut worries

 While this helped prices, the market came under pressure after Saudi Arabia, Kuwait and the United Arab Emirates decided not to extend their extra voluntary supply reductions.

-Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by Barbara Lewis, Mark Potter and David Gregorio
+Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by Barbara Lewis, Mark Potter, David Gregorio and Richard Chang